How player feedback analytics help convert new players

 Once the strategy and targeted audience for a campaign is determined and the online and offline ads appear, marketing managers are able to collect valuable numbers but also qualitative intel from customers.

 The process of tracking and analyzing both numbers as well as written insights enables marketers to identify whether their efforts have paid off.
-And through the consumer insights analysis data and process, managers can improve their future campaigns for further success.
+And through the player insights analysis data and process, managers can improve their future campaigns for further success.

-Creating brand’s “word-of-mouth” and increasing recommendations
+Creating game's “word-of-mouth” and increasing recommendations

 Analyze feedback mention peaks to see what works and what doesn't

 It is like seeing the journey as voiced by many people who participate in it.
-So it is a sort of a collective diary where the aggregate opinion of many customers is reported while their journey takes place.
+So it is a sort of a collective diary where the aggregate opinion of many players is reported while their journey takes place.